SeppeBudenaers/Modulair_Synths/README.md

 - LEDs to visualize the output use AC coupeling to center the 0V-10V signal
   Needs still work as of now the offset isn't correct and the `Rl/R2` isn't set to the correct current. while testing on a bread board it looked like `10mA` is the max amperage to have a gradual scale.
+- maybe a new oscilator (Spanningsgestuurde zaagtand oscillator)

-- Maybe a triangle wave
+- Maybe a triangle wave & sine wave

 ## Osiloscope module